 2 I think of myself as an American; how can I not?
 I was raised here and they supported me.
 It's my culture and people.
 Even if the US has done some unwise things in the past, is perhaps doing some unwise things now, and may do some unwise things in the future, I will still support the US ― even if I don't understand or support many specific acts of it ― because my roots are here and I don't exist without my roots.
 Trees should not be replanted.

-3 3 Being integrated into the time and place that one was born into is honorable and right; as opposed to wandering all over the world with a CV as a childless-nomadic-individual chasing ones own lifestyle, carrier and worldview.
-Those that had to fight defending their people have [generally] not been blamed for the specific time and place that which they were born, even if later on they were presented to be on ‘the wrong side of history’.
+3 3 Being integrated into the 'time & place' that one was born into is honorable and right: as opposed to wandering all over the world with a CV as a childless-nomadic-uprooted individual chasing ones own lifestyle, carrier and worldview.
+Those that had to fight defending their people have (generally) not been blamed for the specific time & place that which they were born, even if later on they were presented to be on ‘the wrong side of history’.
 It's not just about you (or me); when living and working with others you (and I) can't always have everything your (or my) way.

 4 I speak up and protest when things are going on that I don't believe are right.
 There is a time-and-a-place for that.
 But some issues take time and tact and a larger amount of patience.
 In the meantime: rise and fall together.
 There is a time-and-a-place to hold togther.